 1. Preferred Method of Communication

 According to one study, an astonishing 77% of Americans prefer to receive communication by email at work.
-So, email should be an easy decision for B2B marketers, but what you may not know is that nearly half of B2C consumers prefer to get brand messages via their personal email addresses.
+So, email should be an easy decision for B2B a marketing campaign, but what you may not know is that nearly half of B2C consumers prefer to get brand messages via their personal email addresses.
 Half!
 So, given their preferences for email, it seems silly not to address potential customers by email.

 2. High ROI